victorcalixto/mega-polis/README.md

 For Windows, check the binaries and compilation process at [Boost](https://www.boost.org/users/download/), [GDAL](https://gdal.org/download.html), [Open-MPI](https://www.open-mpi.org/software/ompi/v1.6/ms-windows.php)

-Detectron2 has no official support for Windows.
+The **Detectron2** dependecy has no official support for Windows.
 However, there are some attemps to compile it using Visual C++.
 You can check the discussion [here](https://github.com/facebookresearch/detectron2/issues/4015).

 To make sure that all dependencies will be recognised by Blender-Sverchok you can run Blender with the flag